isovector/percentile-feedback/README.md

 Based on code by Nick Winter, made available under the Apache License 2.0.

+Read more about percentile feedback on [Seth Robert's blog](http://blog.sethroberts.net/category/percentile-feedback/).

 ## Setup

 Run `log.py SECONDS` to log a period of time.